accellera-official/systemc.org/docs/overview/systemc.md

 ## SystemC Configuration, Control and Inspection (CCI)

-The goal of Configuration, Control and Inspection (CCI) is to improve efficiency and ROI for model creators and tool providers.
-They CCI standards will allow suppliers to instrument models so that a rich user experience is enabled, and they will allow industry tools to leverage this instrumentation to provide powerful debug and analysis capabilities.
-The CCI working group is currently defining standards for the exchange of information between SystemC models and tools.
+The goal of Configuration, Control and Inspection (CCI) is to improve efficiency and return-on-investment for model creators and tool providers.
+The CCI standards will allow suppliers to instrument models so that a rich user experience is enabled, and they will allow industry tools to leverage this instrumentation to provide powerful debug and analysis capabilities.
+The CCI working group has released the [CCI 1.0 reference implementation][7] to enable model configuration between SystemC models and tools.

 [More information about SystemC CCI](/overview/systemc-cci/)

+## SystemC Synthesis Subset Standard

+The SystemC Synthesis Subset Standard defines the syntactic elements in C++ and SystemC that are appropriate for use in SystemC models intended as input for High Level Synthesis (HLS) tools.
+The current version of the synthesizable subset is based on ISO/IEC 14882:2003 and IEEE Std 1666-2011, and the SystemC Synthesis Working Group is now looking to incorporate changes and enhancements that result from the evolution towards C++17 and IEEE Std 1666-2023.

+[More information about the SystemC Synthesis Subset Language Reference Manual][6]

 ## SystemC Verification (UVM-SystemC, SCV)